bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ```

 There are also a small number of GET requests for static files mostly to start the communication between the browser and the server.
+TODO: one day I will add also a websocket communication, so the client can show a progress bar for actions processing on the server.

 ## GUI frontend - cargo_crev_reviews_wasm